 If you’ve found termite droppings in your home but don’t see any termites, don’t panic!
-While it’s important to take action and get rid of the termites as soon as possible, there are a few things you can do to make sure the problem doesn’t get worse.
+While it’s important to take action and get rid of the termites as soon as possible, you can do a few things to ensure the problem doesn’t get worse.

 Are Termite Droppings Dangerous?